 Both of these views seem to be driven more by partisan feeling rather than logic.

-Trump inherited the PSLF program, and he certainly could end it if he got the cooperation of the Senate and House.
-However, even the most conservative members want to repeal PSLF for future borrowers.
+Trump inherited the PSLF program, and he certainly could have ended it if he had got the cooperation of the Senate and House.
+But that didn’t happen, and it won’t under the current Biden administration which will likely only strengthen the PSLF program.

 I’ve only seen one proposal that would affect current borrowers going for PSLF.
 It was put forward in President Obama’s 2015 budget proposal and it would’ve capped the benefit at $57,500.
 His own party shot it down, and we haven’t seen a credible proposal since that would limit PSLF for those already working towards it.

 I recently encountered a systematic problem with borrowers facing down FedLoan’s incompetent help.
 They’d get a piece of mail that said they no longer qualified for Income-Based Repayment and would call.
-Then the rep would put them on Revised Pay As You Earn, which can result in payments far higher than the 10-year Standard program.
+Then the rep would put them on Revised Pay As You Earn (REPAYE), which can result in payments far higher than the 10-year Standard loan repayment program.

 The physician would see how fast she’s paying down her loans and figure it’s not worth it to wait around for PSLF anymore.
-Then she goes out and refinances and just pays the debt down quickly.
+Then she goes out and refinances her remaining balance to pay the debt down quickly.

-Recall you’re allowed to use PAYE or IBR to get your payment capped at the 10-year standard plan no matter how high your income is.
-Physicians are believing FedLoan Servicing instead of doing their own research or hiring someone like us to figure out what their options are.
+Recall you’re allowed to use PAYE or IBR to get your payment capped at the 10-year standard plan no matter how high your discretionary income is.
+Physicians are believing FedLoan Servicing instead of doing their own research about IDR plans and loan forgiveness.
+Fortunately, medical professionals can hire someone like us to figure out what their options are.

 Don’t dump PSLF just because you think you’re making too much money.
 Confirm that you can’t benefit any first.